pucherot/Pi.Alert/README.md

 [Compare this fork with the main project](docs/VERSIONCOMPARE.md)

 ## Scan Methods
-Up to three scanning methods are used:
+Multiple scanning methods are used:
   - **Method 1: arp-scan**.
 The arp-scan system utility is used to search for devices on the network using arp frames.
   - **Method 2: Pi-hole**.
 This method is optional and complementary to